- Published: Jun 8, 2020

-A customer data platform stores and unifies real-time customer data.
+A customer data platform is a tool that stores and unifies real-time customer data.

 CDP Definition: A CDP or customer data platform is a software that provides users with a customer database that stores and unifies real-time customer data by creating individualized profiles that detail the person’s purchases, marketing channel interactions, and more.

 How does a customer data platform work?

 Let’s go beyond, “What is a customer data platform?” and talk about how a CDP works.

 A CDP works by collecting first-party data, as well as second- and third-party data from your website, email lists, and CRM, which it then stores and organizes into individual profiles.
 These profiles help you see and follow along with a current or potential customer’s journey.